HauffQian/DGAP/README.md

 Dear all,

-We’ve recently encountered issues in the current codebase, which affect the training process of Discriminator.
+We’ve recently encountered performance instability when calling the API in recurrent or batched modes

 📌 Status: Fix in progress